H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Bad Practices.md

-# Bad Practices to avoid
+# Bad Practices in Angular to avoid
 - Poor file naming
 	- Should say something about the content
 	- Should have the right suffix: e.g.: ...component.ts, ...service.ts